AdithyaSalian23/wikipedia-article-scraper/README.md

 ---

-## 🤝 Contributing
+## 📝 License

-Contributions, feedback, or ideas?
-Feel free to fork the repo or open an issue!
-Let's improve it together 💡
+This project is open-source and free to use under the [MIT License](https://opensource.org/licenses/MIT).

 ---